loganshamberger/kagent/docs/registry/PHASE2-SUMMARY.md

 ## Executive Summary

-The oracle has analyzed the kagent codebase and provided detailed recommendations for **Phase 2: Discovery REST API** implementation.
+The architecture team has analyzed the kagent codebase and provided detailed recommendations for **Phase 2: Discovery REST API** implementation.
 Phase 1 (CRDs + Controller) appears to be in progress with initial implementations already present.

 ### Key Findings